Two coupled-drive centrifugal fans on the Jitamitra shop floor

 When do I need a refractory-lined fan, and what does it add?

-Refractory lining is available from 600 °C and standard above 700 °C, on builds where metallic casing alone cannot hold the temperature.
+Refractory lining is available from 600 °C and is standard on our highest-temperature builds — we design and offer to 700 °C, and our highest delivered duty to date is 500 °C — on builds where metallic casing alone cannot hold the temperature.
 It is a static casing lining only — it cannot be applied to a rotating wheel, so above ~870 °C we specify the wheel metallurgy and the casing refractory as two separate lines on the offer.
 Refractory adds offer and build time and needs a pre-startup heat-up schedule, typically 50 °C per hour, to avoid thermal-shock cracking.

 Is a hot-gas fan ATEX-classified?